ranja-sarkar/ranja-sarkar.github.io/blogger.md

 After coming back from my short vacation, during the winter of 2024 (Jan) I decided to start blogging.
 My blog posts are about *Data Science and stuff*, and everything I feel like writing.

 I am migrating my Substack posts since Oct-2025 to GitHub pages, it is work-in-progress.
 And I choose a theme to display for each month or monthly collection of posts - how do I choose it?
-It is random - sometimes dashboards, sometimes prompts etc. etc..
+It is random - dashboards, prompts etc. etc..
+Each blog post of mine has pictures clicked by me.
+I do not have technical knowledge about photography, I capture whatever's appealing to my eyes - mostly Nature.

 There are things we realize only when we slow down.
 Almost all of us have clear understanding of a few things and clouded, not-so-clear concepts of many other things.
 Real contentment and joy comes from sharing your knowledge and learning with others and learn back from them.
 Contributing to the community has two-way benefits, it's useful to more than just myself.